serverdensity/mendedstring/README.md

 License
 -------

-*MendedString* is BSD license, feel free to use and abuse, but keep the `LICENSE` file intact.
+*MendedString* is BSD licensed, feel free to use and abuse, but keep the `LICENSE` file intact.